neoseele/techtalk/iptables/iptables.md

 # What is iptables

-The iptables firewall works by interacting with the packet filtering hooks in the Linux kernel's networking stack.
-These kernel hooks are known as the netfilter framework.
+The `iptables` firewall works by interacting with the packet filtering hooks in the Linux kernel's networking stack.
+These kernel hooks are known as the Netfilter framework.

-iptables are userspace tools used to set up, maintain, and inspect the tables of IPv4 and IPv6 packet filter rules in the Linux kernel.
+`iptables` are userspace tools used to set up, maintain, and inspect the tables of IPv4 and IPv6 packet filter rules in the Linux kernel.

-Kernel module **ip_tables** is the one that provide this table-based system for iptables to define firewall rules.
+Kernel module `ip_tables` is the one that provide this table-based system for `iptables` to define firewall rules.

-If it is not loaded, iptables cmd will complain.
+If it is not loaded, `iptables` cmd will complain.

 ```sh
 # iptables -L